 MEM Virtual Classroom

 The Master’s of Engineering Management is offered live via distance education at the main campus in Socorro and delivered synchronously through a “virtual classroom.”
 Courses are scheduled evenings for three hours and class lectures are also available through non-live streaming.
 While a few students are enrolled on campus, the majority are distance students.
-To augment the virtual classroom experience, the Management Department utilizes a Graduate Study Room adjacent to faculty offices as a means of connecting distance students with both faculty and on-campus students.
+To augment the virtual classroom experience, the Business and Technology Management Department utilizes a Graduate Study Room adjacent to faculty offices as a means of connecting distance students with both faculty and on-campus students.